aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLTM in C++ Applications" h2="Convert XSLFO to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLTM</h2>

+XSLFO (XSL Formatting Objects) is an XML-based markup language used to describe the formatting of a document.
+It is used to generate PDF documents from XML documents.
+XLTM (Excel Open XML Macro-Enabled Template) is an XML-based file format used by Microsoft Excel to store macro-enabled workbooks.
+It is used to store worksheets, charts, and macros.
+Converting XSLFO to XLTM is beneficial when you need to use the data from an XSLFO document in an Excel workbook.

-Converting XSLFO to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for XSLFO to XLTM Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that helps developers to easily convert XSLFO to XLTM in C++.
+It is a simple two-step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to manipulate a wide range of file formats, including XSLFO, XLSX, and XLTM.
+It also provides a set of powerful features such as document conversion, document manipulation, and document comparison.
+With Aspose.Total for C++, developers can easily convert XSLFO to XLTM in C++ with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}